tinySSB/esp32-firmware/README.md

 ls /dev/ttyUSB*
 ```

-the new device should show up in this list.
-Please open a GitHub issue and give us this information and we will add it to the Makefile.
+The serial port for your device should show up in this list after you plug it in.
+If not, you may need to install a USB to UART driver like the one [here](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+However, if you do see your device, please open a GitHub issue with the information you get from the `ls` command above along with your device name and we will add it to the Makefile.

+### Serial port If you don't see a serial port

 ### Find your Arduino CLI install